What does "Shinobu Mochizuri" mean? Introducing related spots and folk tales [Fukushima Prefecture]

 "The Shinobu Mojizuri of Michinoku, who is it that has caused the situation to become chaotic?
 It is not I who have come to this conclusion."

-This is a poem by Kawara Sadaijin, included in the Ogura Hyakunin Isshu.
-The Ogura Hyakunin Isshu is a collection of poems that includes one excellent poem each from one hundred poets.
-"Shinobu Mojizuri" mean here?
+This is a poem by Kawara Sadaijin, included in the Ogura Hyakunin Isshu (One Hundred Poets, One Poem Each).
+The Ogura Hyakunin Isshu is a collection of poems, one excellent poem from each of one hundred poets."shinobu mojizuri"mean in this poem?

 Shinobu Mochizuri (Shinobu Zuri) is actually the name of a dyeing technique.
 Shinobu Mochizuri, which was once made in Shinobu County (now Fukushima City), was a popular item even in the capital.
 Dyes extracted from grasses are applied to stones, and then cloth is pressed against them to create patterns